MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 as these options are consistent with both an Alt-Svc field value and its HTTPS record.
-An ECH-capable client would not connect to `alt2.example`, as there is no possible connection that is consistent with both ALPN values ("h2" from Alt-Svc, "h3" from SvcParams), and the "ech" SvcParam triggers SVCB-reliant client behavior ({{ech-client-behavior}}).
+An ECH-capable client would not connect to `alt2.example`, as there is no possible connection that is consistent with both ALPN values ("h2" from Alt-Svc, "h3" from SvcParams), and the "ech" SvcParam prevents the client from falling back to a plain A/AAAA-based connection (i.e. the client is SVCB-reliant, {{ech-client-behavior}}).
 Operators SHOULD avoid such inconsistencies, and clients SHOULD treat them as Alt-Svc connection failures, falling back to non-Alt-Svc connection when appropriate as described in Section 2.4 of {{!AltSvc}}.